Grails-Plugin-Consortium/grails-cxf-client/README.md

 * v1.2.9
     * Adding better exception handling
+    * Checked exceptions will bubble correctly
+    * SOAPFault Exceptions will also bubble correctly
+    * Fixed bug from config reader from 1.2.8

 * v1.2.8
     * Ability to set proxyFactoryBindingId if you require different binding such as soap12